-Figure 1-12 shows the public lands in and around the Basin.
+Figure 1-18 shows the public lands in and around the Basin.
 Some portions of the land that overlies the Cuyama Basin, and most of the areas immediately surrounding the Basin, have a federal or State jurisdictional designation.
-The Los Padres National Forest covers most of the Basin's northwestern arm, then runs outside the Basin's western boundary, where it enters the Basin again and covers most of the Basin east of Ventucopa.
+The Los Padres National Forest covers most of the Basin's northwestern arm, then runs just outside the Basin's western boundary until the Forest boundary turns east at about Ventucopa where it covers the southern part of the basin.
+The balance of the northwestern arm consists of private holdings and the state-owned Carrizo Plains Ecological Reserve which extends into the basin to the Santa Barbara County-San Luis Obispo County line at the Cuyama River.
 A portion of the Basin north of Ventucopa, as well as an area nearby that is immediately outside the Basin, is designated as the Bitter Creek National Wildlife Refuge.
-The Bureau of Land Management (BLM) has jurisdiction over a large area that runs outside the Basin, along the Basin's northern boundary, and covers small parts of the Basin north of the Cuyama River.
+The Bureau of Land Management (BLM) has jurisdiction over a large area outside the Basin, and along the Basin's northern boundary, including small parts of the Basin north of the Cuyama River.
 Most of the northeastern arm of the Basin is designated as State Lands.

-Figure 1-13 shows that the Cuyama Basin is located within the Cuyama Watershed, which lies within the larger Santa Maria watershed, with the Cuyama Basin occupying roughly the entirety of the Santa Maria Basin's eastern contributing watershed, and a small part of the Cuyama Basin's northeastern arm located in the Estrella River Basin.
-Figure 1-13 illustrates the Cuyama Watershed's location in the Santa Maria Basin, as well as the larger Basin's major receiving water bodies, which include the Santa Maria River, the Cuyama River, Wells Creek, Santa Barbara Creek, the Quatal Canyon drainage, and Cuyama Creek.
-The figure also identifies the various other groundwater basins in the general geographical vicinity of the Santa Maria Basin, including the San Antonio, Santa Ynez and Santa Clara-Calleguas Basins to the south.
-Basins to the north of the Santa Maria Basin include Estero Bay, Salinas, Estrella River, Carrizo Plain, Temblor, Fellows, South Valley Floor and Grapevine.
+Figure 1-19 shows that the Cuyama Basin is located within the Cuyama Watershed, which lies within the larger Santa Maria watershed, with the Cuyama Basin occupying roughly the entirety of the Santa Maria Basin's eastern contributing watershed, and a small part of the Cuyama Basin's northeastern arm that flows into the Estrella River Basin due to the topography present in this area.
+Figure 1-19 illustrates the Cuyama Watershed's location in the Santa Maria Basin, as well as the larger Basin's major receiving water bodies, which include the Santa Maria River, the Cuyama River, Wells Creek, Santa Barbara Creek, the Quatal Canyon drainage, and Cuyama Creek.